nickeubank/mids_coursera/class_2.md

   - Why matrices?
     - Often we want to measure different outcomes for the same units of analysis, so we can stack vectors to make a matrix
     - Many forms of data are inherently in a matrix form (i.e. imagery data)
+      - Links back to "everything is a number" from D&G
     - There are computational benefits to vector operations (to be discussed later)
   - Matrix math ([modeled after this?](https://cm4ss.com/html/intro_to_matrices.html))
     - Common operations: transpose, dot products (vectors), matrix multiplication (a collection of dot products), and element-wise operations